Castle Freak: Critical reception

 Castle Freak has received mixed to positive reviews from critics, although many have praised its disturbing feel and tight storyline.
-It currently holds a 63% approval rating on movie review aggregator website Rotten Tomatoes based on eight reviews.
+It currently holds a 67% approval rating on movie review aggregator website Rotten Tomatoes based on nine reviews.

 Dave Dunwoody from Oh, The Horror! gave the film a positive review, complimenting the film's direction, acting, gore, and make-up and calling it "a standout among Lovecraft movies".
 In their book Lurker in the Lobby: A Guide to the Cinema of H. P. Lovecraft, Andrew Migliore and John Strysik write: "Castle Freak is a solid, even near-classic horror movie.
 Unlike the gory roller-coaster rides of Re-Animator and From Beyond, it is very serious and very adult.
 The only major flaw is one unnecessary and detestable scene of brutal violence."
 Joel Harley from HorrorNews.net wrote, "Castle Freak is a gem.
 It's scary, gruesome and disturbing.
 It's excellently acted by Jeffrey Combs and Barbara Crampton.
 The cinematography, location, gore and special effects are outstanding.
 The creature design is awful (in a good way).
 Stuart Gordon's direction is, of course, great.
 The plot with Reilly's blind daughter seems somewhat obvious, but thankfully it doesn't take as distasteful a turn as the one with the prostitute.
 It's a minor work when compared to Re-Animator and From Beyond, but no less effective.
 In spite of its flaws, it ranks amongst the best Lovecraft adaptations of all time."

 TV Guide gave the film a mixed review, awarding it 2/5 stars, writing, "While it lacks the wry, subversive humor of his most popular films, Stuart Gordon's Castle Freak is a scary and satisfying exercise in straightforward horror."
 Dennis Schwartz from Ozus' World Movie Reviews gave the film a grade of B−, stating that the film was "Not that interesting psychologically and not as freaky as it sounds".
 Schwartz did however, commend the film's reasonably good acting, and Gothic mood, concluding that the film was "slightly above the average of the usual Haunted House genre offering."